Obesity & Weight Loss Surgery: A Comprehensive Guide to Shedding Excess Pounds and Gaining Life Back

 Insurance and Paperwork

-Check if your insurance covers bariatric surgery.
-Most require documentation of failed weight loss attempts.
+Check your insurance coverage — most require documentation of failed weight-loss attempts.

 Life After Surgery